 The close of the Civil War in 1865 released America’s industrial energies, and the railroad pushed westward, gradually shortening and then replacing the Santa Fe Trail.

 Life on the Trail

 Movies and books often romanticize Santa Fe Trail treks as sagas of constant peril, replete with violent prairie storms, fights with Indians, and thundering buffalo herds.
-In fact, a glimpse of bison, elk, pronghorn antelope, or prairie dogs was sometimes the only break in the tedium of 8-week journeys.
-Trail travelers mostly experienced dust, mud, gnats and mosquitoes, and heat.
+A glimpse of bison, elk, pronghorn antelope, or prairie dogs was sometimes the only break in the monotony of eight-week journeys.
+Trail travelers mainly experienced dust, mud, gnats and mosquitoes, and heat.
 But, occasional swollen streams, wildfires, hailstorms, strong winds, or blizzards could imperil wagon trains.

 They moved on soon after noon, fording streams before the night’s stop because overnight storms could turn trickling creeks into torrents.
 Livestock that was cold in the harness first thing in the morning tended to be unruly.
 At day’s end, crews took care of the animals, made necessary repairs, chose night guards, and enjoyed a few hours of well-earned leisure and sleep.